Current–voltage characteristic: In electrophysiology

 While I–V curves are applicable to any electrical system, they find wide use in the field of biological electricity, particularly in the sub-field of electrophysiology.
 In this case, the voltage refers to the voltage across a biological membrane, a membrane potential, and the current is the flow of charged ions through channels in this membrane.
 The current is determined by the conductances of these channels.

 In the case of ionic current across biological membranes, currents are measured from inside to outside.
 That is, positive currents, known as "outward current", corresponding to positively charged ions crossing a cell membrane from the inside to the outside, or a negatively charged ion crossing from the outside to the inside.
 Similarly, currents with a negative value are referred to as "inward current", corresponding to positively charged ions crossing a cell membrane from the outside to the inside, or a negatively charged ion crossing from inside to outside.

 The figure to the right shows an I–V curve that is more relevant to the currents in excitable biological membranes (such as a neuronal axon).

 The blue line shows the I–V relationship for the potassium ion.
-Note that it is linear, indicating no voltage-dependent gating of the potassium ion channel.
+It is linear, indicating no voltage-dependent gating of the potassium ion channel.
 The yellow line shows the I–V relationship for the sodium ion.
-Note that it is not linear, indicating that the sodium ion channel is voltage-dependent.
+It is not linear, indicating that the sodium ion channel is voltage-dependent.
 The green line indicates the I–V relationship derived from summing the sodium and potassium currents.
 This approximates the actual membrane potential and current relationship of a cell containing both types of channel.